 What is the Point of a Digital Twin

-A digital twin was a term coined by Michael Grieves (2016)
+Digital twin (DT) was a term coined by Michael Grieves in 2002.

 “It is based on the idea that a digital informational construct about a physical system could be created as an entity on its own.
 This digital information would be a ‘twin’ of the information that was embedded within the physical system itself and be linked with that physical system through the entire lifecycle of the system.”

-From a smart communities perspective, it is another perspective and view to aid citizen engagement and storytelling.
-It is also a tool that can be used by community leaders to aid what-if scenario planning and decision making.
+From a smart communities perspective, it is another aid to citizen engagement and storytelling.
+It is also a tool that can be used by community leaders to aid ‘what-if’ scenario planning and decision making.
 This is especially pertinent when looking to maximise efficient resource allocation (for example from food, water and energy sub-systems) and mitigate externalities that are derived from exploiting these resources.

 A communities Digital Twin can assist in emergency planning to counteract threats from climate change.
 A DT does not necessarily have to be a real-time view of what is going on in real life.
-A DT can be disconnected but still provide great insight into what could happen if…
+Digital Twins can be disconnected but still provide great insight into what could happen ‘if….’

-The important requirement for a DT to be DT is that it is linked to the physical world.
-It is an accurate representation.
+The important requirement for a DT is that it is linked to the physical world.
+It must be an accurate representation.
 If not, the DT will not provide answers the community and civic leaders will trust and buy into.

 When completing what-if scenario planning there are a number of considerations where the DT will aid and influence.

 - The different degrees of impact that will occur depending on the type of natural event (e.g. forest fire, through to hurricane, through to flooding, through to climate extremes of heat & cold).